 Examples: The company term is "URL", the user is searching "address".
 The company term is "point of sale", the user is searching "POS".

 Use the Card Manager filters to find Cards that haven't been viewed in the past six months and archive.
-If the knowledge is important but your team isn't using it consider sending a Knowledge Alert to remind them it's there.
+If the knowledge is important but your team isn't using it, consider sending an announcement to remind them it's there.

 4. Favorite Cards

 To have easy access to frequently used Cards, users can favorite Cards and if they want another level, curate them into personalized lists.
 From the Guru dashboard, users can quickly navigate to those lists.
-From the search results, users can decide to filter to only surface their favorited Cards.
+From search results, users can decide to filter to only surface their favorite Cards.

-5. Train Users for your Specific Team Content
+5. Train users for your specific team's knowledge

 Educate your end-users on features like favorites lists, and on the keywords you've found surface the Cards they need most.

-- If they know a phrase in the Card, using quotation marks around a phrase in the search can cut down on irrelevant results.
-If they don't know it exactly avoid the quotes - but if you're confident this can get you there faster.
+If they know a phrase in the Card, using quotation marks around a phrase in the search can cut down on irrelevant results.
+If they don't know the exact phrase, avoid the quotes, but if they're confident, this can get them to their desired results faster.

-- Seasoned Guru users often describe "learning" finding the information they need, suggesting they know the right terms to bring up certain content.
-It could be useful to crowdsource these often-used queries and make it part of new user onboarding to Guru.
+Seasoned Guru users often describe "learning" finding the information they need, suggesting they know the right terms to bring up certain content.
+It could be useful to crowdsource these often-used queries and make them part of new user onboarding to Guru.

 👨🎓Guru's Search Moving Forward